New Torsion Axle Trailer Plans

-While we try, unfortunately we can’t accommodate everything, but here’s one more that you ask for.
+While we try, unfortunately we can’t accommodate everything immediately, but here’s one more that you ask for.
 Please let us know if you have a particular size you’ve been dying to build.

 What’s The Big Deal?

 Today that is changing.
-We now have some light duty, utility, torsion axle trailer plans in the store.
-We don’t have a lot of sizes yet, but this is the start.
-We hope you’ll be patient as we expand the offerings.
+We now have some light duty utility and off-road, torsion axle trailer plans in the store.
+These offer some advantages with deck height and ride.
+There are not a lot of sizes yet, but this is the start, and there are more to come.
+Please be patient as we expand the plan offerings.

 All of the DIY blueprints at Mechanical Elements are fully engineered so you know the trailer you build is sound.
-Most of our plans use leaf spring axles because they spread the load more.
+Most of our plans use leaf spring axles because they spread the load more, and for DIY’ers, they are a lot less expensive.
 However, that does NOT mean we think torsions are bad in any way — they are just different.

 The torsion suspension applies load to the frame differently, so our new blueprints include design enhancements for proper stress distribution.
-We’ve given a few examples of this in our post about choosing axles.
+We have examples in the post about choosing axles.

-If you compare trailer plans, please check to see that other authors discuss the way that torsion stresses are applied in the design.
-Just like our other blueprints, the new torsion axle trailer plans include all the needed engineering.
-They are ready for you.
+If you compare trailer plans, please check to see that other authors discuss the way that torsion stresses apply in the design.
+Just like our other blueprints, these new torsion axle trailer plans include all the needed engineering.
+They are ready for you to build.